 Prior to Miniat, Dale joined Vallis Consulting, LLC with a focus on Strategic & Organizational Planning, Operations Support and Senior Executive Coaching for small and mid-market family owned and operated businesses.
 He also previously held leadership roles at Nestle.

 Dale holds a Bachelor of Science degree in Microbiology and Chemistry from Bowling Green State University, received a Master of Business Administration degree with Honors in Marketing from Kent State University and completed a Graduate Program in Global Business at The International Institute for Management Development (IMD)/Switzerland.

 Jim grew up in the community of Moweaqua, Illinois where the family was involved in a row crop farming operation.
 He graduated from the University of Illinois in 1986 with a Bachelor of Science in Agronomy and returned to Moweaqua to take over the family farm.

-In 1987, Jim co-founded Moweaqua Seed Company, a company focused on Hybrid corn and soybean production and sales.
+In 1987, Jim co-founded Moweaqua Seed Company (MSC), a company focused on Hybrid corn and soybean production and sales.
 In 2007, MSC joined the ASI family of Monsanto brands, and Jim continued to run the business.
-In 2008, Jim joined the ASI team in St Louis as the ASI Corn Business Lead and in 2009 transitioned to the role of President of Corn States, Monsanto’s Trait and Germplasm Licensing arm.

 In 2012, Jim joined Monsanto’s U.S. Commercial Row Crops business as Vice President of Row Crops for the Eastern and Coastal Regions of the US, where he had commercial responsibility for branded seed comprising of Asgrow and DEKALB; Channel; Stone Seed; Specialty Seed; Stewart Seed; Hubner Seed and Delta Pine.